-As a recipient of CDBG and HOME entitlement funding from the U.S. Department of Housing and Urban Development, the City of Urbana and the Urbana HOME Consortium are required to submit a Consolidated Plan.
-HUD provides this summary statement concerning the Consolidated Plan:
+As a recipient of CDBG and HOME entitlement funding from the U.S. Department of Housing and Urban Development, the City of Urbana and the Urbana HOME Consortium are required to submit a 5-Year Consolidated Plan.
+HUD provides the following summary statement concerning the Consolidated Plan: